radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 #### Storage of secrets

 Applications RP has access to sensitive information related to the application resource it manages as well as the cloud credentials it requires for managing cloud resources on Azure and AWS.
-Applications RP provides a Secret Store which can be used to store sentive information such as TLS certificate and private keys.
+Applications RP provides a Secret Store which can be used to store sensitive information such as TLS certificate and private keys.
 It uses kubernetes secrets to implement this secret store.

 ##### Managing secrets for datastores

 Applications RP service has a Datastore RP.
 This RP is the resource provider for datstores such as SQL database, Mongo DB and Redis Cache.
-As of today, sensitive information such as DB connection string, user/ password that is required to provision these resources is stored in plain text (is this true for datastore recipe too).
+As of today, sensitive information such as DB connection string, user/ password that is required to provision these resources is stored in plain text.
 The feature which enables datastores to use a secret store is in progress.

 ##### Access to cloud credentials and cloud